 - Look into NIPT.
 Non-invasive prenatal testing (a simple blood draw) can screen for chromosomal abnormalities as early as week 10 with high accuracy.

 - Move your body.
 Even a 20-minute walk daily supports circulation, mood, and sleep.
+Our exercise during pregnancy guide covers safe workouts for every trimester.

 Common Questions